Sand Man (tugboat): History

-From 1910 to 1987 Sand Man operated as a commercial tugboat and towboat in Puget Sound, with home port in Olympia.
-In 1974, Sand Man ran she first race in Olympia's annual Labor Day tugboat races held in the Olympia Harbor Days Festival.
+From 1910 to 1987 Sand Man operated as a commercial tugboat and towboat in Puget Sound.
+Its home port was Olympia, Washington.
+In 1974, Sand Man ran the first race in Olympia's annual Labor Day tugboat races held at the inaugural Olympia Harbor Days Festival.

 The boat sank twice, once in 1998 from a rotting hull, and again on its way for reconstruction at Port Townsend.
 Over the next several years, approximately $500,000 was spent on repairs to the hull, deck and cabins.

-On August 6, 1998, Sand Man was listed on the National Register of Historic Places for vessels.
-She is also listed on the registers of Washington state Historic Site, and Historic Site by the City of Olympia.